Anne Woodville: Marriages and issue

 Sometime before 15 August 1467, Anne married William Bourchier, Viscount Bourchier, the son and heir of Henry Bourchier, 1st Earl of Essex, and Isabel of York.

-Anne's was just one of the many advantageous marriages Queen Elizabeth shrewdly arranged for her numerous siblings with eligible scions of the most aristocratic families in the realm; a scheme which was done with the purpose of augmenting her family's power, prestige, and wealth.
-This blatantly ambitious, self-seeking policy of the Queen consort deeply antagonised the old nobility and House of Commons against the entire Woodville family.
+Anne's was one of the many advantageous marriages Queen Elizabeth arranged for her siblings, with eligible scions of the most aristocratic families in the realm, with the purpose of augmenting her family's power, prestige and wealth.
+This ambitious policy of the Queen antagonised the old nobility and House of Commons against the entire Woodville family.

 One of the most formidable enemies of the Woodvilles was Richard Neville, 16th Earl of Warwick, a former Yorkist supporter who switched his allegiance to the Lancastrians following King Edward's marriage to Elizabeth.
 In 1469, Warwick ordered the execution of Anne's father, Earl Rivers and her brother, John.
 They had both been taken prisoner when the King's army was defeated by Warwick's forces at the Battle of Edgecote Moor.

 William and Anne received lands worth one hundred pounds a year.
 Anne was briefly the owner of the manors of Nether Hall and Over Hall in the county of Suffolk.
 These had previously belonged to James Butler, 5th Earl of Ormond, a staunch supporter and favourite of Queen Margaret of Anjou.
 He was beheaded in 1461 following the crushing Lancastrian defeat at the Battle of Towton, and his properties were subsequently forfeited to the victorious Yorkist king, Edward IV.

 On 14 April 1471, William fought at the Battle of Barnet on the side of the Yorkists who won a decisive victory.

 Anne had three children by her first husband William: